djalbat/yapp/README.md

     npm install

-You will need to do this if you want to look at the examples or contribute.
+You will need to do this if you want to look at the examples or if you wish to contribute.

 Yapp supports [FiraCode](https://github.com/tonsky/FiraCode) by default, so you need to provide the necessary font files if you want this.
 These can be found in the `css/` directory and can be copied as-is to the necessary file folder, server, etc. Additionally, there is a small squiggle image that is used to highlight error tokens.
 This should also be supplied, or just do without the squiggle.